d4rks1d33/Gemini-Flipper/README.md

 ## Native app

 The native app is in development.
 Currently it just shows the main menu and then each option shows "Under construction".

+Changes: Now you can not only set your name and chat, but you can also change the name if you want.
+We still need to implement the function to connect to a new AP (currently it only connects to those already saved in "/ext/apps_data/gemini_ia/SavedAPs.txt").
+Side note: I will make a small tutorial on how to use the app once everything is stable and ready for everyone to use.

 ## Contributors